bcgov/data-publication/pages/dps_bcdc_record.md

     |Medium - Personal, Medium - Sensitivity|**Protected B**| Confidential.
 Serious harm to an individual, organization or government.
 Examples: Law enforcement and medical records, personnel evaluations and investigations, financial records, information subject to solicitor-client privilege or other legal privilege|
     |High - Cabinet, High - Confidential, High - Sensitivity|**Protected C** | Confidential.
 Extremely grave harm to an individual, organization or government.
 Examples: Information about police agents and other informants, Cabinet records or Cabinet-related records|

-**Who can view this data?**: describes who can view for example BC Geographic Warehouse (BCGW) resources associated with the metadata record in tools like iMapBC.
+**Who can view this data?**: describes who can view, for example, the BC Geographic Warehouse (BCGW) resources associated with the metadata record in tools like iMapBC.
 + The order reflects the most accessible to the most secure

     |Access Type| Description